A synchronous NPA hierarchy with applications: Preliminaries

 In this formulation, Alice and Bob apply measurements corresponding to the projection-valued measures $\{E_{x,a}\}_{a=1}^k$ and $\{F_{y,b}\}_{b=1}^k$ to their respective copies of the Hilbert space $H$ upon receiving questions $x$ and $y$, respectively, from the referee.
 The laws of quantum mechanics dictate that they obtain answers $a$ and $b$, respectively, with probability $p(a,b|x,y)$ as described in Equation (\ref{eqn: Q Correlation defn}).

 Quantum correlations can be equivalently defined in terms of finite-dimensional C*-algebras.
-A correlation $p(a,b|x,y)$ is a quantum correlation if and only if there exists a finite dimensional C*-algebra $\mathfrak{A}$, projection-valued measures $\{E_{x,a}\}_{a=1}^k, \{F_{y,b}\}_{b=1}^k \subseteq \mathfrak{A}$ for which each $E_{x,a}$ commutes with each $F_{y,b}$, and a state $\phi: \mathfrak{A} \to \mathbb{C}$ such that $p(a,b|x,y) = \phi(E_{x,a} F_{y,b})$.
+A correlation $\{p(a,b|x,y)\}$ is a quantum correlation if and only if there exists a finite dimensional C*-algebra $\mathfrak{A}$, projection-valued measures $\{E_{x,a}\}_{a=1}^k, \{F_{y,b}\}_{b=1}^k \subseteq \mathfrak{A}$ for which each $E_{x,a}$ commutes with each $F_{y,b}$, and a state $\phi: \mathfrak{A} \to \mathbb{C}$ such that $p(a,b|x,y) = \phi(E_{x,a} F_{y,b})$.
 If we eliminate the restriction that the C*-algebra be finite dimensional, we obtain a \textbf{quantum commuting correlation}.
 It was an open question for many years whether or not an arbitrary quantum commuting correlation can be approximated by quantum correlations \cite{Tsirelson1987}.
 Indeed, this question was shown to be equivalent to the Connes' embedding problem \cite{ConnesConjecture} of operator algebras (See \cite{JMPPSW2011}, \cite{FritzKirchberg}, and \cite{OzawaConnes}).
 The recent results of \cite{mipStarEqualRe} imply that some quantum commuting correlations cannot be approximated by quantum correlations, thus solving the Connes' embedding problem.
-The solution presented in \cite{mipStarEqualRe} relied only on synchronous correlations, which we describe now.